 Seriously, the trip would have failed if it were not for my parents coming with us.
 Brody and Bridger had a blast with Nana and Papas, and I'm pretty sure Papas will be worn out until we can find a way to make it to Hawaii to see them next.
 They really did make the trip a Happy one, rather than a stressful one.
 Brody was stuck to Papas like monkey glue.

 Brody enjoyed racing.
-Bridger didn't think too highly of flying
+Bridger didn't think too highly of flying with elephants.

 One thing you definitely have to see when you go to D-world is the Mickey's Philharmagic show.
 It was really cool.
 What could be better than sitting in an AC'd building with the smell of hot apple pie wafting in your face?
 Maybe just adding rad 3-d glasses and mist.
 And now you know why it was such a great show.